 You can easily access it, starting from the small town called Stara Fuzina, which lies in the northeastern corner of the lake.

 The canyon is famous for the many geological forms carved by the river, including the one that can remind us of a Little Elephant sucking water from the river.
 There is a trail on both sides of the gorge, and it's perfect for hiking.

 - Good to know: During the summer there is an entrance fee you need to pay to enter the gorge

-- Story: The canyon reaches its maximum deep under the famous Devil Bridge.
+- Story: The canyon reaches it's maximum deep under the famous Devil Bridge.
 The legend says that the bridge was built by the Devil, in exchange for the soul of the first one who crosses it.
-In the end, he got outwitted by having a dog crossing the bridge first.
+In the end, he got outwitted by having a dog cross the bridge first.

 - Pro tip: Part of the canyon can be explored via a canyoning tour.

 #11 Voje Valley

 "To infinity and beyond" - said Buzz Lightyear and how right he was!
 You shouldn't stop at the end of the gorge either.
 It is worth continuing the journey.
 Where the canyon ends, there starts the Voje Valley, which is a real gem in the region.

 The atmosphere of the entire valley is like walking into a scenic landscape.
 Greenfields, colorful flowers, small houses.
 All this is protected by huge rocks and mountains on the sides.
 Why would you leave it out?

 Tip: if you're not reluctant to walk through the valley, your prize will be the Mostnica Waterfall.
 The 30-meter tall waterfall can be heard from the distance.
 Also, the high level of humidity from 30-40 meters away clearly indicates the place.
 It is worth visiting it during the spring since it has the most water then.